Well, Snerdley, you'll be interested to know that Business Insider just posted a story saying that Herman Kane has lost the Tea Party.

 Great to have you and welcome.

-Hello, sir, dido, sir from uh Tucson.
+Ditto, sir, from Tucson.

 I believe it's your duty to back one of these conservative candidates.

-I believe uh that you have an obligation to this country and to the people to back one of these candidates.
+I believe that you have an obligation to this country and to the people to back one of these candidates.

 I can't thwart that, but you can, and I believe that's your duty.

-Really, you think I can thwart the establishment.
+Really, you think I can thwart the establishment?

-I think if there's any way you can influence or assist one of the conservative candidates who's going up against the world like Herman Kane, who has you know uh for uh fundraising and organization, things like that, with the media going after him, Republicans going after him, and I think if there's any way that you can influence or assist him in that process, then you need to, because this election, everyone in America right now is watching their country destroyed before their very eyes.
+I think if there's any way you can influence or assist one of the conservative candidates who's going up against the world, like Herman Kane, who has poor fundraising and organization, things like that, with the media going after him, Republicans going after him.

 And this election is important.